Elisabeth of Hesse, Hereditary Princess of Saxony: Early life

 Her childhood was marked by the struggles of her mother Anna of Mecklenburg-Schwerin against the Hessian nobility.
 After the death of her father, William II of Hesse in 1509, in violation of the instructions in his testament, they formed a five-member council, chaired by the steward Ludwig von Boyneburg of Lengsfeld.
-This Council took over the government on behalf of Elizabeth's brother Philip I, and took Anna and her children under guardianship.
+This Council took over the government on behalf of Elisabeth's brother Philip I, and took Anna and her children under guardianship.

-During this period Elizabeth lived with her mother in Gießen, while her brother remained in Kassel under the supervision of Ludwig von Boyneburg of Lengsfeld.
+During this period Elisabeth lived with her mother in Gießen, while her brother remained in Kassel under the supervision of Ludwig von Boyneburg of Lengsfeld.

-Elizabeth and her mother were financially dependent on the council, who kept them short of money, a fact that was highlighted in 1512.
+Elisabeth and her mother were financially dependent on the council, who kept them short of money, a fact that was highlighted in 1512.
 Anna's sister Catherine had married Henry IV of Saxony, and Anna wanted to present Elisabeth at the Saxon court, as she had been promised at a very early age to John, the eldest son of George Duke of Saxony.
 When Anna requested money to purchase some damask for a dress suitable for court, the request was denied, and the visit then had to be cancelled.

 In 1514 Anna regained the regency of Hesse.
 Guardianship of the children was returned to her, although on matters of state she had to consult with an advisory board.
 The family were reunited and lived together in Kassel.

 Hereditary Princess of Saxony

-The betrothal contract between Elizabeth and John took place on 8 March 1515, after the Pope issued a dispensation as the couple were related in the fourth degree.
+The betrothal contract between Elisabeth and John took place on 8 March 1515, after the Pope issued a dispensation as the couple were related in the fourth degree.
 In 1516 John came to Marburg, where the nuptials took place, but it was not until January 1519 that Elisabeth began to live permanently at court in Dresden.
 The marriage took place on 7 June 1519 in Kassel.

 In Dresden she constantly fought for her independence against Duke George the Bearded and his court officials.
 Her new husband, the ever-ailing John, did not get along with his overbearing father either.
 The couple had no children and the pressure at court led Elisabeth to chronic insomnia.
 During this period she showed her diplomatic skills, restoring the peace between her brother and their mother when Anna wanted to remarry against Philip's objections.
 Elisabeth mediated again when there was tension between the two regarding matters of religion (her mother held the Catholic faith, her brother favoured Lutheranism).
 During this period, she also acted as a nurse for Maurice of Saxony.